 Since each business may report the state of its health by different standards, Ipsos uses the core survey questions to construct a stable, consistent definition of small business status.
 Each business is then classified into one of three categories: poor, neutral, or good.
 Once each business is measured on a consistent scale, the survey results are fed into a multilevel regression model to generalize our results to a broader set of businesses enabling us to measure the health of businesses not just nationally but also at the level of state, industry, and business size.
 The model uses employee size, industry type, and location as individual level predictors, as well as data from the U.S. Bureau of Labor Statistics on job change by industry.

 Next, to ensure that our model results are reflective of the small business population in the U.S., we adjust our estimates using the number of businesses in the over 5,000 possible combinations of state, industry, and firm-size categories to ensure that the model of business health represents the U.S. population of small businesses.

-The process used is known as post-stratification, something which was not possible with the original sample due to sample-size limitations.
+The process used is known as post stratification, something that was not possible with the original sample due to sample-size limitations.
 The population estimates for employee size, industry, and location were obtained from the 2014 Census Survey of U.S. Businesses.

 Small Business Operations